MSCA-DN-Digital-Finance/tsfm_causal_analysis/README.md

-# Note

-This repo has been abandoned in favor of a standalone repo at: https://github.com/MSCA-DN-Digital-Finance/tsfm_causal_analysis

-# CT3 Experimental Codebase – Workflow Overview
+# Experimental Codebase – Workflow Overview

-This repository implements **CT3 (Counterfactual Twin-Trajectory Test)** experiments for probing **parameter sensitivity** of time-series foundation models under controlled generator interventions.
+This repository implements causal experiments for time-series foundation models under controlled generator interventions.

 The pipeline is **hash-addressed, restartable, and modular**, with a strict separation between:
 - generation